||Home | Site Map | Buyer's Guide Search|

 "Choose a size that's going to fit in your space and that's going to be suitable for the type of work that you are doing or want to do, and then selecting a supplier of that machine that's going to be able to give them local service," says Koelling.
 "That's something a lot of people forget."

-Techno-isel counsels its potential customers to concentrate on quality.
+Customers should concentrate on quality.
 "You have to educate yourself as to what is on the market," says Klein.
 "You've got to be careful now because there's an awful lot of companies pretending to make routers.
 Let the buyer beware."

 Getting a glimpse of the market